 Away Kit: Yellow and Black

-The other two sides of the ground are much older and look out of place next to their shiny new neighbours.
+The other two sides of Burnley’s stadium are much older and look out of place next to their shiny new neighbours.
 The Bob Lord Stand at one side of the pitch was opened in 1974.
 It is a small all seated single tiered stand, with a row of supporting pillars running across its middle and has windshields to either side.
 The Ladbrokes Stand (formerly known as the Cricket Field Stand) at one end of the ground was opened in 1969.
 Again it is a simple looking single tiered stand that has some supporting pillars.
 The teams enter the playing area from a tunnel located in-between the Ladbrokes and James Hargreaves Stands.
 As the team dugouts are located on the other side of the stadium, in front of the Bob Lord Stand, then this leads to quite a procession of players and staff, at half and full time.

-Away fans are housed in the covered Ladbrokes Stand at one end of the ground.
+Away fans visiting Burnley’s ground are housed in the covered Ladbrokes Stand at one end of the ground.
 Visiting supporters are housed on one side (towards the Bob Lord Stand), where 2.414 seats are allocated.
 This stand is shared with home supporters which coupled with the stand having good acoustics, normally makes for a good atmosphere.
 The Club have at long last spent some money on improving the facilities in this stand.
 This includes new turnstiles as well as a refurbishment of the undercroft and toilets in this stand.
 What was a dark dank concourse is now quite pleasant complete with large television screens.
 However, the seats are still the old wooden type (although they have been painted recently) and if you end up being seated behind a supporting pillar, then the view is not great.
-On a brighter note, then in one open corner at the far end, you can see beyond the stadium, the Pennine hills rolling into in the distance.
+On a brighter note, then in one open corner at the far end, you can see beyond Burnley’s stadium, the Pennine hills rolling into in the distance.

 Burnley are generally a well supported club and there is normally a good atmosphere, however, this can sometimes become quite intimidating for the away supporter making your way around the ground, so exercise discretion.

-Pete Mitton recommends the Cricket Club; 'the clubhouse at the Cricket Club (you can also park there) is open on matchdays and visitors are always made welcome (wearing colours), which is ideal as it is right next door to Turf Moor.'
-Paul Hanson adds 'Another place I could recommend is the Queen Victoria Public House.
-The away fans are always directed/encouraged to park in one location, by the side of the Burnley fire station; Pass there, away from the football ground and proceed for about 100 yards where you will find the entrance to the Queen Victoria (Brewers Fayre establishment).
-The ground is no more than 10 minutes walk away.
-Away fans visit regularly wearing their colours'.
+Pete Mitton recommends the Cricket Club; ‘the clubhouse at the Cricket Club (you can also park there) is open on matchdays and visitors are always made welcome (wearing colours), which is ideal as it is right next door to Turf Moor.’
+Paul Hanson adds ‘Another place I could recommend is the Queen Victoria Public House.
+The away fans are always directed/encouraged to park in one location, by the side of the Burnley fire station; Pass there, away from Burnley’s ground and proceed for about 100 yards where you will find the entrance to the Queen Victoria (Brewers Fayre establishment).
+Turf Moor is no more than 10 minutes walk away.
+Away fans visit regularly wearing their colours’.
 You can also park at the Queen Victoria.
 It is free for three hours (you have to enter your car registration inside the pub into a terminal) for any longer you need to pay £5, but this has to be paid online.

-Matthew Harrison informs me; 'The Bridge Bier Huis pub', which is around ten minutes walk away from the ground, serves good beer and food and is fine for away supporters'.
+Matthew Harrison informs me; ‘The Bridge Bier Huis pub’, which is around ten minutes walk away from the ground, serves good beer and food and is fine for away supporters’.
 This pub which is in the centre of Burnley is listed in the CAMRA Good Beer Guide and in addition to a number of real ales, offers a large selection of bottled beers from around the world.
-Visit the Bridge Bier Huis website for more information.

 Ulrich Bliemel a visiting Liverpool fan recommends the New Brew’m Pub on St James’s Row in the Town Centre around 10 minutes walk from Turf Moor.
 It is a small micropub that serves a number of real ales.